 Whether you spell if Bulgogi or Bool Kogi this grilled steak dish is as delicious as it is versatile.
-Start with marinated tender strips of beef, grill and serve however you like.
+Start with marinated tender strips of the beef, grill and serve however you like.
 Traditionally, this dish is served wrapped in sesame or lettuce leaves.
 You can also pile it up on rice.
 Bulgogi makes a delectable meal and a perfect appetizer.
 You can even substitute the beef with chicken, fish, pork, or any other meat you have on hand.

 Preparation and Cooking